JulianCataldo/astro-content/README.md

 [See the diagram here](./docs/how-it-works.md)

-This tool is made with the Astro framework in mind, as it provides easy way to integrate and "augment" remote content, but you could really use anything on the other side of the wire.
-Content helpers are just plain typescript functions, with no ties, outside of AJV.

----
+## Content ingestion

 As for now, supports: pure Markdown\* and YAML.

 _\*with advanced features like GFM, directives, TOC…_

+## Consumers

+You could really use **anything** on the other side of the wire, though, Content Maestro is made with the **Astro** framework in mind, as it provides easy way to integrate and "**augment**" remote markup.
+Content helpers are just plain typescript functions, with no ties, outside of AJV.